Georgeygigz/Georgeygigz/README.md

 **Georgeygigz/Georgeygigz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

+- ⚡ Fun fact: I have a tone of activities I can do in my leisure time(Play Piano, chess, football, pool table games, Sing, Adventure)
 -->

 - 🔭 I’m currently working on building cost effective tool to be used in reducing Maternal deaths in Kenya